shmuelie/Shmuelie.WinRTServer/README.md

 # Usage

 Currently to create an Out-of-Process server requires the C++/WinRT tooling (though no actual C++ code) and a "contract" project.
-Eventually these restrictions will be removed.
+These two limitations will be removed in a future version of the library.

 ## Contract Project